umartechboy/PhysTrack/README.md

 * A computer with RAM >=3GB and an installation of Matlab 2006 (or above) with [Image Acquisition Toolbox](https://www.mathworks.com/products/imaq.html) and [Computer Vision Toolbox](https://www.mathworks.com/products/computer-vision.html) is also required.

+## Getting started

+You are only a couple of steps away from using PhysTrack for your own experiments.
+* Clone the GIT or download the whole package in your computer

 ## Performing a physics experiment with PhysTrack

 ![Process Flow](http://i.imgur.com/iYiVtuD.png)